lovemei2u4ever/r2s/README.md

 - - -
 ## Introduction
 - ### Usage
-0. There're two versions: SHAPSHOT and 18.06, you can choose according to your preferences.<br/>
- Please make sure at least **1G** space left on you SD card.
 1. Default login addr is [192.168.1.1](192.168.1.1), username / password: `root` / `password`.<br/>
  Please change the login password **as soon as possible** once you logined.
 2. Once you flashed the firmware into SD card, you may simply use "Upgrade" function<br/>